Sabah (singer): Personal life

 Sabah held passports from Lebanon, Egypt, Jordan, and the United States.

 She married Lebanese businessman Najib Chammas at the age of 18 and later married nine more times.
 Her notable spouses include Egyptian actor Rushdy Abaza, Egyptian musician Anwar Mansy, Egyptian television presenter Ahmed Farraj, Lebanese politician Youssef "Joe" Hammoud, and Lebanese author-director Wassim Tabbara.
 Hammoud reportedly divorced Sabah in the 1970s following a scandal related to a performance in which she wore revealing shorts.
 Her second-to-last marriage, which lasted 17 years, was to the much-younger Lebanese artist Fadi Lubnan.
 Her final marriage took place in 2013, at the age of 85, to Joseph Gharib.

 She had two children: Sabah Chammas, from her marriage to Najib Chammas, and Howayda Mansy, from her marriage to Anwar Mansy.
 Sabah Chammas is a medical doctor, while Howayda Mansy is known as a singer, actress, and socialite.
 Both of Sabah's children reside in the United States.
+Sabah was also the paternal aunt of Brazilian congresswoman Jandira Feghali and her brother Ricardo Feghali, a member of the band Roupa Nova, through her brother Albert.

 After selling her house in Hazmieh, which she felt as "too big and cold for only one person", Sabah relocated to the nearby Hotel Comfort in Baabda, Mount Lebanon, a hillside city with views of Beirut and the Mediterranean Sea.
 Later, she resided in another hotel adjacent to Baabda.